 - 2 tsp garlic powder

 - 1.5 tsp cumin

 - 1 tsp sea salt

-- Shred all the vegetables using a food processor or Veggie Bullet.
+- Shred all the remaining vegetables using a food processor or Veggie Bullet.
 Do not puree them!
-Transfer the shredded veggies to a large nonstick skillet.
+Transfer the shredded veggies to a deep, nonstick skillet.

-- Add the seasoning mixture and cook another 2 minutes, adding a little more water if needed to maintain a "juicy" consistency.
+- Add all the seasoning, pumpkin seeds and sun dried tomato mixture with the 1/3 cup of water and cook another 2-3 minutes, adding a little more water if needed to keep the mixture moist.

-- Serve your taco meat as a salad, wrap it up in tortilla's or lettuce wraps or use classic hard shell tacos with your choice of toppings.
+- Serve your vegan meat crumbles as a taco salad, wrap it up in soft or crunchy shells or use lettuce wraps.